Create Your Healthcare Team and Get Support

 - Document symptoms when you feel them.
 Using a template like the symptom tracker—which you can download—can help you organize your information.
 Note the date, time, and any other details that you feel may be significant.
 Having even a short list of symptoms may be helpful for physicians or nurses because it can offer clues to your condition and what lab tests they may need to order, or to which medical specialists they may refer.

 - Organize your health records.
 If you have a history of abdominal pain, pancreatitis, or documented high TGs, be sure that you have this information handy with you at your next doctor’s appointment (we created a lipid tracker template to help document your fasting lipid blood tests).
-Recent lab test results, discharge papers from hospitalizations or emergency room visits, and having a list of prescribed medications and supplements should also be included.
+Recent lab test results, discharge papers from hospitalizations or emergency room visits, and having an up-to-date list of currently prescribed medications and supplements should also be included.

 - Include the right people on your healthcare team.
 Now that you’ve documented your symptoms and organized your healthcare records, you can start to find the specialists who may be able to help you.
 It’s important to establish and maintain a partnership and trust with your healthcare team.
 There are many different types of healthcare providers that help manage and treat FCS.
 Your healthcare team may include: